Something for the kids ;-) This Saturday at the Cité Biblio...

 The concept of "participatory housing" (which has already been tried and tested in other European countries) brings together individuals who take part in defining, designing, and building their own accommodation – including the different housing units and common areas – and then jointly manage the building.

-To promote home ownership among persons who meet the eligibility criteria for home construction or purchase benefits, Luxembourg City regularly exercises its right of pre-emption over some of the low-cost housing units that developers have not managed to sell, and puts such housing up for sale as emphyteutic leaseholds with the option to buy and obtain full ownership.
+To promote home ownership among persons who meet the eligibility criteria for home construction or purchase benefits, Luxembourg City regularly exercises its right of pre-emption over some of the affordable housing units that developers have not managed to sell, and puts such housing up for sale as emphyteutic leaseholds with the option to buy and obtain full ownership.

 Sign up through the link below to get our notifications, and you'll never miss out on the City's latest property sales!